-Using image guidance, the balloon catheter is inserted through the skin into an artery.
-It is advanced to the site of the blockage where the balloon is inflated to open the vessel.
-It is deflated once the vessel is open.
+Using image guidance, the doctor inserts the balloon catheter through the skin into an artery.
+They advance the balloon across the site of the blockage where it is inflated to open the vessel.
+The doctor deflates the balloon once the vessel is open.
 In this process, the balloon expands the artery wall, increasing blood flow through the artery.
-A stent may be placed at the treatment site to hold the artery open.
+The doctor may place a stent at the treatment site to hold the artery open.

 How is the procedure performed?

-Angioplasty and stenting should only be performed by a physician specially trained in these minimally invasive techniques.
+Angioplasty and stenting should only be performed by a doctor specially trained in these minimally invasive techniques.